qor/doc/chapter2/search.md

 # Search

-It is possible to specify database table columns as search attributes, using `SearchAttrs`, the columns will be used to perform any search queries.
-It is also possible to specify nested relations.
+It is possible to specify database table columns as a search attributes by using `SearchAttrs`, the columns will be used to perform any search queries.

+## Examples

 ```go
 // Search products with its name, code, category's name, brand's name